shekelboi/Karata/README.md

 - Eight/Queen: "question card", put down one more card ("the answer").
 - King: "kickback" game goes on in reversed order (the previous player becomes the next player)
 - Joker: draw five cards.
 Next player can put down any card that is of the same color as the joker.
 - Ace: when put on card two, three or joker the player doesn't need to pick up any cards.
 The next player can put down any card.
+When placed on a non-sepcial card or an ace the player can choose any symbol that the next player has to put down.

+Two can be placed on two, three can be placed on three and joker can be placed on joker.
+In this case, the next player has to draw the same amounts of cards accordingly.